Which networks piggyback off EE's network?

 Beyond that, you can get unlimited data, there’s 5G of course, and its plans are reasonably priced, though not among the very cheapest.

-Of course being an internationally focused network it also offers EU roaming at no extra cost, but there’s no Wi-Fi Calling or 4G Calling.
+Of course being an internationally focused network it also offers EU roaming at no extra cost, and in some cases also free roaming in India.

 SIM Only Deals